ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Implementations may also support additional endpoint representations and provide a single NewEndpoint() call that takes different endpoint representations.

-\[TASK: match with #initiate / #listen / #rendezvous and make sure the transport stack used is communicated ]

 Multiple endpoint identifiers can be specified for each Local Endpoint and RemoteEndoint.
 For example, a Local Endpoint could be configured with